rupali317/newsletter-sign-up-with-success-message-main/README.md

 ### What I learned

 Based on the requirement, I implemented the solution related to checking the email format via Javascript.
-However, it could also be achieved by using the `pattern` attribute in the `input` tag.
+However, it could also be achieved by using the `pattern` attribute in the `input` tag along with CSS's `:invalid` psuedo class

 ## Acknowledgement